GitHubLuCheng/GitHubLuCheng.github.io/_pages/about.md

 **Prospective students**: I am constantly seeking students who are fueled by relentless curiosity and an unyielding drive, those who dare to challenge the status quo and push the boundaries of knowledge.
 If you are one of these people, please email me your CV and transcript(s).

 <h3>News</h3>
-- [07/2024] Received and NIH RO1 grant as a co-PI.
+- [07/2024] Received an NIH RO1 grant as a Co-PI.
 Thanks, NIH!
 - [07/2024] One paper accepted to DSAA'24.
 - [07/2024] Received an NSF grant "Track 2 Acquisition of a GPU Cluster for Accelerating HIPAA-Compliant Data-Driven Research" as a senior personnel.
 Thanks, NSF!
 - [07/2024] Invited to serve as a reviewer for KDD'25 and ACM TiiS.